ppy/osu-wiki/wiki/Beatmaps/Technical_maps/en.md

 <!-- Line to be added eventually: *Not to be confused with [Slider Art](link) or [Taikosu maps](link) -->

-*Notice: For the purposes of this article, the term "tech map" will be treated as an umbrella term that includes all of these definitions.
-Though please keep in-mind that no clear, "official" verdict has been made and the wiki intends to reflect that.*
+*Notice: For the purposes of this article, the term "tech map" will be treated as an umbrella term that includes all of these definitions.*

 **Technical maps** (often shortened to "tech map") is a term that does not have a clear, agreed-upon definition amongst the osu! community.
 Depending on the user, "tech map" can be as broad as a [beatmap](/wiki/Beatmaps) that simply contains non-generic beatmap [patterns](/wiki/Beatmaps/Pattern), or as specific as a beatmap that is dense in [object](/wiki/Hit_object) count and contains many irregular [slider](/wiki/Hit_object/Slider) shapes that quickly and drastically change speeds (often at high intensity).